 These types can be further separated by the industry they’re used in, as well as their hardness and toughness.

 What Are the Different Grades of Steel?

-Steel is notably complicated due to its many properties and applications.
-Two comprehensive grading systems have been developed to accurately categorize a particular type, even within subgroups.
-These systems are standardized across industries so that material integrity can be insured.
-The two grading systems are:
+Two comprehensive grading systems accurately categorize a particular type of steel, even within its subgroups.
+These systems are standardized across industries so that material integrity is insured.

 - ASTM (American Society for Testing and Materials): Alphanumeric classification that denotes the steel’s overall categorization and specific attributes.